Urban Designer Inspiring Communities.

 Wanona Satcher is CEO/Founder of Mākhers Studio, LLC a for-profit social enterprise design-build firm, and ReJuve a nonprofit dedicated to developing what she calls "prosilient communities.”
 Over the course of her career she’s served as an urban designer with a focus on equitable housing policy, landscape architect designer, city planner, economic developer, art curator and theater producer.
 Wanona holds Economic Development and Finance Professional Certification from the National Development Council in small business development and real estate development.
 She is currently a member of the American Planning Association and was a member of the Urban Land Institute for ten years, ASLA and .
 Wanona is currently taking CLARB licensing exams.

+In 2019 Wanona won two Auburn Alumni awards (Diversity & Inclusion; Sustainability).
+In 2018 she was chosen to participate in the LAUNCH Founder University in Silicon Valley for minority and women-owned businesses.
 In 2016 Wanona was a finalist for the Dell/Cosmo Magazine Women's Entrepreneur Network Award and keynote panelist for Moogfest- the world-renowned music, art and technology conference.
-In 2013 she was a semi-finalist for the Bloomberg Philanthropies Mayors Challenge, attended Aspen Institute/CityLab 2.0 and was chosen as a national Next City Vanguard’s Top 40 Under 40 program.
+In 2013 she was also a semi-finalist for the Bloomberg Philanthropies Mayors Challenge, attended Aspen Institute/CityLab 2.0 and was chosen as a national Next City Vanguard’s Top 40 Under 40 program.
 She’s has been featured in GOOD Magazine and the Huffington Post.
-She’s the first African American to receive a Master of Landscape Architecture degree as well as dual Masters degrees in community planning and landscape architecture from Auburn University.
-Wanona currently sits on the Advisory Council to the Landscape Architecture Program at Auburn.
+Wanona is the first African American to receive a Master of Landscape Architecture degree as well as dual Masters degrees in community planning and landscape architecture from Auburn University.
+Wanona currently sits on the Advisory Council to the Landscape Architecture Program at Auburn and is a member of Ignite HQ Social Innovation Lab.

 For more features, partners, podcasts and press please visit my “Speaking” pages.